Please click on a link to take you to each page.

 They need to be fed Timothy Hay, Alfalfa or a grass product a couple of times a week to help digestion and grind their teeth.

-Alfalfa can not be digested as well so should only be fed a couple times a week.
-(Not daily)
+Alfalfa can not be digested as well so should only be fed Alfalfa a couple times a week. (not daily) Timothy hay is a better choice.

 I am located in Chaska, MN and prefer all adopters to come to my location to pick up their animals.